 2.4 Retention Time

-The retention time for the ginger rhizomes remain inside the submersible rotating drum during washing operation was set to four minutes.
+The retention time, set to four minutes, for the ginger rhizomes remain inside the submersible rotating drum during washing operation was set to four minutes.
 The retention time was established during the machine’s preliminary testing, which produced satisfactory cleaned ginger rhizomes that are consumable and marketable.
 Three retention times (3, 4, and 5 minutes) were tested at different drum operating speeds of 16 rpm and 28 rpm during the preliminary testing of the machine.

 2.5 Sample Preparation